GMLC-TDC/HELICS/docs/configuration/Timing.md

 If the federate is running faster than real time this will insert additional delays.
 If the federate is running slower than real time this will cause a force grant, which can lead to non-deterministic behavior.
 `rt_lag` can be set to maxVal to disable force grant

+### restrictive-time-policy
+Using the option `restrictive-time-policy` forces HELICS to use a fully conservative mode in granting time.
+This can be useful in situations beyond the current reach of the distributed time algorithms.
+It is generally used in cases where it is known that some federate is executing and will trigger someone else, but most federates won't know who that might be.
+This prevents extra messages from being sent and a potential for time skips.
+It is not needed if some federates are periodic and execute every time step.
+It is currently only used in few benchmarks using peculiar configurations.
+The flag can be used for federates and for brokers and cores to force very conservative timing.